Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 2011

 Lopez makes her American Idol debut as a judge, the start of a major revitalization of her career.
-She and Anthony then announce in July that they're separating after seven years of marriage.
+She and Anthony announce in July that they're separating after seven years of marriage.

 "We have decided to end our marriage," they said in a joint statement.
 "This was a very difficult decision.
 We have come to an amicable conclusion on all matters.
 It is a painful time for all involved and we appreciate the respect of our privacy at this time."

 In October, Lopez starts dating dancer Casper Smart.
-"I don't think it was [obvious] to either of us," Casper told Good Morning America down the road.
+"I don't think it was [obvious] to either of us," Smart later tells Good Morning America.
 "It was just very natural how it happened.
 There was nothing before.
 No flirting, nothing."

 A-Rod and Diaz break up in September—and it's not easy for the actress.
 She tells InStyle the following year, "When I was going through a bit of a heartbreak a little while ago, I said to a friend, 'Wow, this really hurts!'
 And he said to me, 'That just shows you what your capacity for loving is.'"
 Taking that into consideration, Diaz added, "I would rather have my heart broken a thousand times than never to love at all.
 I have so much love to give—I'm not empty of love, I'm full of love."